bmaclean/Biolib/PopGen/README.md

 ## hardy_weinberg

 *`hardy_weinberg`* provides a set of utilities related to the Hardy-Weinberg model used to analyze whether a population is undergoing changes in allele frequencies.
-It current contains three functions to represent this model:
+It currently contains three functions for this model:

 #### *`get_allele_freq(pp, qq)`*